 For surveillance purposes, an influenza-associated death is defined as a death resulting from a clinically compatible illness that was confirmed to be influenza by an appropriate laboratory or rapid diagnostic test with no period of complete recovery between the illness and death.
 Only pediatric deaths are considered reportable.
 Hospitalization is not required to be considered an influenza-associated death; therefore, counts presented here may be higher than those presented among hospitalized cases.
 Deaths by hospitalization status are delineated in Table 3.

-To date, 28 influenza-associated deaths have been reported (increase of one).
+• To date, 0 influenza-associated deaths have been reported (no change).

 Table 3.
 Number of Influenza-Associated Deaths by Age Group & Hospitalization Status, Washoe County, 2023-2024